What are the responsibilities and job description for the Case Manager-Jail Continuity of Care position at CONCHO VALLEY CENTER FOR HUMAN ADVANCEMENT?

 POSITION TITLE: Case Manager – Jail Continuity of Care

-GENERAL DESCRIPTION: Under the supervision of the Director of Jail Based Services, the Jail CoC Case manager will screen, administer assessments, and provide referrals to other MHMRCV programs and appropriate community resources prior to the inmate’s release.
+Under the supervision of the Director of Jail Based Services, the Jail CoC Case manager will screen, administer assessments, and provide referrals to other MHMRCV programs and appropriate community resources prior to the inmate’s release.
+The candidate will meet with each program participant weekly.
 The candidate will work closely with jail staff and community organizations.
 This position will be housed at the Tom Green County Jail.
 The goal is to link criminal justice involved individuals with appropriate mental health, substance use disorder, and other needed services in order to reduce recidivism.

 The ideal candidate possesses a strong knowledge of mental health and the environment of corrections.
 This position requires the ability to communicate effectively with diverse cultures and socio-economic populations.
 The role uses skills and experience in working with integrated computer database programs to access files and document treatment services and the ability to organize and prioritize work assignments.
 This position is the best fit for a person able to work both independently and collaboratively.
 This position supports other crisis programs, including Crisis Diversion and Crisis Respite Unit, as needed.